 In addition, a recent report from Green News Agency alleges that Thailand's high electricity prices are in part due to the country's high electricity reserve margin, which results in high availability payments for IPPs that EGAT must pay whether they produce electricity or not.
-Therefore, the new government has pledged to renegotiate the PPAs, presumably to extend the contract years of those soon to expire to reduce EGAT's availability payment obligations.
+Therefore, the potential new government has pledged to renegotiate the PPAs, presumably to extend the contract years of those soon to expire to reduce EGAT's availability payment obligations.
 However, we think this is likely unfeasible because given the recent advances in power generation technology, there may be no benefit to extending the lifespans of mature power plants with low efficiency and high energy consumption.
-We note that all of GULF's IPP projects have more than 10 years left before their PPAs expire.
+We note that all of GULF's IPPs and SPPs have long durations before their PPAs expire (roughly 15-25 years for projects in operations).
+This means extending GULF's PPAs would be even more unlikely because it would involve renegotiating with both domestic and international financial institutions.